pulver/autodiff/README.md

 The essential idea of autodiff is the substitution of numbers with polynomials in the evaluation of *f(x₀)*.
 By substituting the number *x₀* with the first-order polynomial *x₀+ε*, and using the same algorithm to compute *f(x₀+ε)*, the resulting polynomial in *ε* contains the function's derivatives *f'(x₀)*, *f''(x₀)*, *f'''(x₀)*, ... within the coefficients.
-Each coefficient is equal to a derivative of its respective order, divided by the factorial of the order.
+Each coefficient is equal to the derivative of its respective order, divided by the factorial of the order.

 In greater detail, assume one is interested in calculating the first *N* derivatives of *f* at *x₀*.
-Then without any loss of precision to the calculation of the derivatives, all terms *O(ε<sup>N+1</sup>)* that include powers of *ε* greater than *N* can be discarded, and under these truncation rules, *f* provides a polynomial-to-polynomial
+Without any loss of precision to the calculation of the derivatives, all terms *O(ε<sup>N+1</sup>)* that include powers of *ε* greater than *N* can be discarded.
+(This is due to the fact that each term in a polynomial depends only upon equal and lower-order terms under arithmetic operations.)
+Under these truncation rules, *f* provides a polynomial-to-polynomial transformation:
-transformation:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![Polynomial transform](doc/quickbook/equations/polynomial_transform.svg)